Second Order Path Variationals in Non-Stationary Online Learning: MAIN RESULTS

-\begin{lemma} We have that $T_2 + T_3 = O(1)$ where $T_2$ and $T_3$ are as defined in Eq.\eqref{eq:main-decomp} \end{lemma} \begin{proof}[Proof Sketch] Here the main idea is $T_2 + T_3 = O(1)$ even-though $|T_2|$ and $|T_3|$ can be very large individually.
-Even-though this is the same observation as that in \citet{Baby2021OptimalDR}, our regret decomposition and the associated proof is more subtle and interesting as it wasn't apriori clear that $T_2 + T_3$ can be possibly bound by $O(1)$ for the current problem.
+Here the main idea is to exploit the KKT conditions of the offline optimization problem in Eq.\eqref{eq:obj} to show $T_2 + T_3 = O(1)$ even if $|T_2|$ and $|T_3|$ can be very large individually.
+Though this is similar to the observation in \citet{Baby2021OptimalDR}, our regret decomposition in Eq.\eqref{eq:main-decomp} and the KKT conditions (see Lemma \ref{lem:kkt} in Appendix \ref{app:over}) are different.
+So showing this result requires non-trivial deviations from the proof of \citet{Baby2021OptimalDR}.
+Importantly, it was not apriori clear that $T_2 + T_3$ can be possibly bound by $O(1)$ for the current problem.
 The key novelty is that we bound $T_2+T_3$ by introducing an auxiliary function that is concave in its arguments which allows us to systematically explore the properties of its maximizers.
-We proceed to expand upon this proof summary further.

-For the sake of explaining ideas, we consider a case where the offline optimal within a bin $[i_s,i_t] \in \cP$ doesn't touch the boundary 1 but may touch boundary $-1$ at multiple time points.
-(In the full proof, we show that the partition $\cP$ can be slightly modified so that in non-trivial cases, the offline optimal can only touch one of the boundaries due to the TV1 constraint within the bins described in Lemma \ref{lem:keypart}.)
-Then by complementary slackness of Lemma \ref{lem:kkt} we conclude that $\gamma_j^+ = 0$ for all $j \in [i_s,i_t]$.
-Our analysis starts by considering a scenario where the offline optimal touches boundary $-1$ at precisely two points $r,w \in[i_s,i_t]$ with $r < w$ (see Fig.\ref{fig:lin}).
-Again via complementary slackness, only $\gamma_r^-$ and $\gamma_w^-$ can be potentially non-zero in this case.
-Through certain careful bounding steps, we show that:
+We refer the reader to Appendix \ref{app:over} for a thorough overview on the construction and use of such auxiliary functions in proving the lemma.